-Hoses: Check hose is to the correct specification (SAE 100 R1AT) with pricked outer cover.
+Hoses: Check hose is to the correct specification (SAE 100 R1AT or EN 853-1SN) with a pricked outer cover.
 Flex and bend the hose along its entire length to check for damage e.g. bulging, cuts, abrasions, kinks, dents, cracking (visible ageing).
 No steel braiding should be visible during and the hose must still be flexible.
 Check condition of end fittings (corrosion/damage), threads undamaged, no damage to swaging.